 Abbas’s Renunciation of the Oslo Accords

 Palestinian Authority President Mahmoud Abbas has recently stated that he “doesn’t consider Oslo still in effect.”
 Clearly his personally expressed “consideration” does not nullify the agreement; nor do even outright infringements automatically void or invalidate an agreement.
 But a pronouncement of “abrogation” of the agreement, as recently reported by reputed Israeli expert and journalist Caroline Glick, can indeed nullify the agreement.
 “Abrogation” is a legal term with real legal content that means to officially abolish a law.
 Normally, to be truly in effect, an abrogation should be by mutual agreement of the parties.
 Some have in fact argued that the Oslo Accords should be abrogated by Israel.
-But until both sides officially “abrogate”, the Oslo Accords may be considered still ‘officially’ intact, which at the same does not validate any ongoing validity or even their legality under international law.
+But until both sides officially “abrogate”, the Oslo Accords may be considered still ‘officially’ intact, which at the same does not perforce presuppose any ongoing validity or even their legality under international law.
 Since very little is really as it seems in this charged environment of ‘realpolitik’, and since situations and pronouncements are inclined to change from day to day, especially in the context of the heated Israeli-Palestinian debate, caution must be exercised in making premature judgments.

 The final analysis